 Many modelers emphatically state that no layout is ever finished since there are always more structures to add or details to install or changes to make to the trackwork.
 Since I designed my yards based on the prototype, I've never needed to change any trackwork once it was installed.
 I have no more structures to build or install and when I get to the point of installing details and figures, I figure out what I need and complete that task before going on to something else.
 I still have a lot of resin freight cars I'm planning to build even though I have enough freight cars on the layout to hold operating sessions.
 However, I like to swap out freight cars which have been on the layout for years with new ones.

 As far as "home" equipment, my ultimate goal is to construct models of all of the rolling stock operated by the Yosemite Valley Railroad in the time period that I model with the exception of the 175 log cars.
-(I will limit myself to building about 35 of those log cars which is still more than I can operate with.)
+(I limited myself to building only 10 of those log cars.)
 That fleet includes 9 flat cars, 11 boxcars, 3 stock cars, 6 ballast cars, 51 hopper cars, 11 maintenance of way cars, 4 cabooses, and 7 passenger cars.
-While all of the locomotives and cabooses are done as well as all of the ballast cars and stock cars, I still have a lot of equipment I want to build.
+I currently (February 2023) need to build only two passenger cars to finish the entire roster except for the log cars and hopper cars.

 Many modelers do not try to model a particular year, preferring instead to just select an era (such as the early 1960s or the "transition era").
 However, I prefer the challenge of modeling a particular year and month which, in my case, is August 1939.